SCROLL DOWN THIS POST TO THE VERSES THAT ANSWER THE QUESTION OF THIS POST:

 1 Peter 1:1-2

 Most of the chapters, not written to Timothy and others, in the New Testament, are written only to the chosen (elect)—those going thru sanctification.
-The others are Unbelievers (not nonbelievers).
+The others are Unbelievers (defined in Greek as those who believed and not longer believe; and those who never believed).
 They believed and now they have gone back to the law—Galatians 3:1-10.
 [Isa Bajalia and I discussed this on audio]:

 7 To all that be in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father, and the Lord Jesus Christ.